 Larkspur Elementary School

-- Larkspur Elementary School's student population of 229 students has declined by 14% over five school years.
+Larkspur Elementary School's student population of 237 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Students by Grade|

 Larkspur Elementary School is ranked within the top 30% of all 1,768 schools in Colorado (based off of combined math and reading proficiency testing data) for the 2017-18 school year.